openvinotoolkit/openvino/docs/dev/build.md

 <p>
 </details>

-Congratulate!
-Now you are ready to build the OpenVINO.
+Congratulations!
+You are ready to build the OpenVINO.

 ## How to build

 <details><summary>Windows</summary>
 <p>

 OpenVINO can be compiled for different architectures on Windows: X64 or ARM64.
-But in order to build for ARM64 architecture, the machine with Windows on ARM is required, because only native compilation is supported (see [similar documents](https://www.linaro.org/blog/how-to-set-up-windows-on-arm-for-llvm-development/#:~:text=Install%20the%20Latest%20LLVM%20for,PATH%20yourself%2C%20as%20described%20above.) for details).
+In order to build for ARM64 architecture, the machine with Windows on ARM is required as only native compilation is supported (see [similar documents](https://www.linaro.org/blog/how-to-set-up-windows-on-arm-for-llvm-development/#:~:text=Install%20the%20Latest%20LLVM%20for,PATH%20yourself%2C%20as%20described%20above.) for details).

 Supported configurations:
 - Windows 10 x86 64-bit or higher with Visual Studio 2019 or higher build for X64 architecture.